Null-Validated Topological Signatures of Financial Market Dynamics: Abstract

 \section{Abstract}

 Financial markets exhibit temporal organization that is not fully captured by volatility measures or linear correlation structure.
-We study a null validated topological approach for quantifying market complexity and apply it to Bitcoin daily log returns.
-The analysis uses the $L^1$ norm of persistence landscapes computed from sliding-window delay embeddings.
-This quantity shows strong co-movement with stochastic volatility during periods of market stress, but remains intermittently elevated during low volatility regimes, indicating dynamical structure beyond fluctuation scale.
-Rolling correlation analysis reveals that the dependence between geometry and volatility is not stationary.
-Surrogate based null models provide statistical validation of these observations.
-Rejection of shuffle surrogates rules out explanations based on marginal distributions alone, while departures from phase randomized surrogates indicate sensitivity to nonlinear and phase dependent temporal organization beyond linear correlations.
+We study a null-validated topological approach for quantifying financial market complexity using Bitcoin daily log returns and the S\&P 500 index as examples of cryptocurrency and broad U.S. equity market dynamics.
+The analysis uses the $L^1$ norm of the persistence landscapes computed from sliding-window delay embeddings.
+This quantity co-moves strongly with stochastic volatility during periods of market stress, but the strength and form of this relationship vary over time and differ between the two markets.
+Surrogate-based null models provide statistical validation of these observations.
+Rejection of shuffle surrogates rules out explanations based on marginal distributions alone, while departures from phase randomized surrogates indicate sensitivity to nonlinear and phase-dependent temporal organization beyond linear correlations.
 These results demonstrate that persistence landscape norms provide complementary information about market dynamics across market conditions.